 PI: Liese van Zee, Indiana U., email@example.com

-Title: Ionized Gas Kinematics in the Central Regions of EDGES Galaxies
+Title: Ionized Gas Kinematics and the Chemical Evolution of Nearby Galaxies

 Program Type: ITAC

 Run 1 (2017A): WIYN/SPSPK -- 3n on Apr 20 - Apr 22 2017